Arjun Erigaisi: 2021

 2021 was a strong year for Arjun Erigaisi, as he became the first Indian to qualify to the Goldmoney Asian Rapid of the Champions Chess Tour 2021 ahead of Alireza Firouzja, Daniil Dubov, Peter Svidler and Vidit Gujrathi, only losing to Levon Aronian in tie breaks in a hard-fought match.

 In October 2021, Arjun placed 2nd at the Junior U21 Round Table Open Chess Championship (Classical) held in Bulgaria.
 He scored 7/9, along with Alexey Sarana.

 In November 2021, Arjun placed 3rd out of 82 players in the Lindores Abbey Blitz Tournament at Riga ahead of players such as Maxime Vachier-Lagrave, Levon Aronian, David Navara, Daniil Dubov, Peter Svidler and many others.

-Later that month, Arjun won the Rapid section of the Tata Steel India Chess Tournament (Rapid and Blitz).
+Later that month, Arjun won the Tata Steel Chess India 2021 Rapid Open in Kolkata.
 He scored 6½/9, ahead of Vidit Gujrathi, Levon Aronian, Sam Shankland and Lê Quang Liêm.
 He clinched the win by holding Levon Aronian to a draw in a losing position.

 2022

 In January 2022, Arjun won the Tata Steel Chess 2022 Challengers, qualifying him to play in the masters section in the next Tata Steel Chess tournament.
 His final score was 10½/13 and his TPR in the tournament was 2804, taking his rating to 2660, thereby breaking into the top 100.

 In March 2022, he was crowned the Indian National Champion by winning the 58th MPL National Championship of India 2022 with a score of 8½/11.
 Furthermore, in March Arjun won the 19th Delhi Open, edging out Gukesh Dommaraju and Harsha Bharathakoti on tie-break after all scored 8½/10.

 Between July and August 2022, Arjun played as board 3 for the India-1 team at the Chess Olympiad.
 He finished with a score of 8½/11 (+6−0=5), with the team finishing in 4th overall.
 In August 2022, Arjun won the 28th Abu Dhabi International Chess Festival with 7½/9 and a performance rating of 2893.

-In December 2022, Arjun won Tata Steel Chess India 2022 Blitz with 12½/18, which was his third victory in Tata Steel events to date.
+In December 2022, Arjun won the Tata Steel Chess India 2022 Blitz Open in Kolkata with 12½/18, which was his third victory in Tata Steel events to date.